OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-rstudio/copy-app.rst

       system apps
-        These are apps that all users have access to and appear in the Dashboard dropdown menus.
+        These are apps that all users have access to and appear in the Dashboard drop-down menus.
 They are installed on the local disk with very permissive file permissions.

         Located on the file system under::